 The Digital Public Library of America seeks applicants to serve as Service Hubs in DPLA’s growing national network.
 Applicants should be ready to begin working with DPLA staff immediately following the selection process to formalize the partnership and begin the process of ingesting metadata.

 Applications are accepted at any time on the condition that the applicants have already met with DPLA content staff (firstname.lastname@example.org).
-Currently, institutions in approximately one third of the United States have some sort of on-ramp to DPLA.
-This program will continue to advance our goal of creating a pathway for participation in all fifty states and the District of Columbia by 2017.
+Currently, institutions in approximately half of the United States have some sort of on-ramp to DPLA.
+This program will continue to advance our goal of creating a pathway for participation in all fifty states and the District of Columbia.

 The current DPLA Service Hub network is made up of collaborations of all shapes and sizes.
 There is no one-size-fits-all model for Service Hubs development, but there are some emerging trends including the sharing of resources, roles and responsibilities—one institution does not need to provide all of the services.
 For example, in South Carolina, the Service Hub is a based on a division of labor among three institutions that each serve the cultural heritage institutions in their region.
 One of the partners provides the aggregation and metadata services, while the other partners concentrate on outreach, project management, partner development, digitization services, etc. All three play an equal role in administration and governance.

 In addition to shared services, nearly all of the current Service Hubs provide a repository/delivery system that allows cultural heritage institutions that don’t have the capacity to purchase or host their own system to share their digital content.
 That centralized repository becomes an aggregation node and the metadata within it is merged with data from other individually hosted repositories that are run by single institutions, consortia, or collaboratives.

 Service Hub responsibilities